Quick Links

 Does my work have to be ready to be installed?

 Yes, you should prepare your work for installation.
 For example quilts should come with a sleeve and a rod.
-If you are local, we may ask you to assist with installation if you piece is very complex.
+If you are local, we may ask you to assist with installation if your piece is very complex.

 Do you have opening receptions?